PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Wait For Selected Index Contain
+## Wait For Selected Index Match

-Waits for option index (option number, starting at 0) for selected option in the specified select element contains the given value.
+Waits for option index (option number, starting at 0) for selected option in the specified select element matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForSelectedIndexContain(locator, text)
+waitForSelectedIndexMatch(locator, text)
 `

 `
-waitForSelectedIndexContain(parentLocator, locator, text)
+waitForSelectedIndexMatch(parentLocator, locator, text)
 `

 ### Parameters